HebiRobotics/reachability-annotations/README.md

 This library provides standalone zero-dependency annotations for generating [GraalVM Native Image](https://www.graalvm.org/native-image/) [Reachability Metadata](https://www.graalvm.org/latest/reference-manual/native-image/metadata/) at compile time.
 They are compatible with standard Java code and are independent of any framework like Quarkus or Micronaut.

-The annotations also make extensive use of `typeReachable` conditions.
+The annotations also make extensive use of reachability conditions.
 By default, the settings are only applied if the annotated type is reachable in the native image.
 This mitigates binary size explosion for features that aren't used.
 The condition can be changed by setting a custom `condition`, or disabled by setting `condition = Object.class`.

+You can look at [BEST_PRACTICES.md](BEST_PRACTICES.md) for examples of how to find reflective, JNI, and resource lookups, which annotation fits each case, and how to verify the result.

+Note that the current default output is the older 1.0.0 format with separate `*-config.json` files, but this will likely change to 1.2.0 with a combined `reachability-metadata.json` in the future.
+The newer format has a narrower reachability condition (`typeReached` instead of `typeReachable`), so you should always specify the format to avoid surprises (see [Generated Metadata](#generated-metadata)).
+The examples below show the 1.2.0 output for readability.

 ## Default Case